-A two-CD recording celebrating the small but mighty bowed string instruments of the High Baroque and the women who played them.
+A recording celebrating the small but mighty bowed string instruments of the High Baroque and the women who played them.

 “Tina Chancey returned home in quiet splendor last night.
 Playing together with easy rapport and mature musicianship [her ensemble] brought the antique music brilliantly to life.”
 Cleveland Plain Dealer